lcarbonaro/quiz-api/README.md

 2. `mkdir project-folder && cd project-folder`
     - make sure you're inside the project folder before the next step
 3. `firebase init`
+    - use the arrow keys to move up and down the list of features; we need `Functions`
     - select `Functions` with spacebar and press Enter
+    - similarly, select the Firebase project name you created earlier
+    - for the rest of the init prompts, take defaults, i.e. just press Enter
+    - at the end should say something like `Firebase initialisation complete`

-4. open `functions/index.js` in code editor
+4. open your `functions/index.js` in code editor
-5. paste in code from this repo's `functions/index.js`
+5. paste in code from the file `functions/index.js` that you'll find in this repo
-6. `firebase deploy`
+6. `firebase deploy` at the terminal or command prompt

+**Make sure that firebase commands like init and deploy are run in your project folder.**

 Related links and references